randomwalk94/academic-kickstart/content/home/index.md

 +++
 # News
-I will spend the summer in several institutions attending conferences and summer schools.
+I will spend the summer at several institutions attending conferences and summer schools.
 Most of them are about random matrices and stochastic PDE.
 Here is the [agenda](/opportunities/).
 <p class="read-more" itemprop="mainEntityOfPage">
     <a href = "/files/CV_HaiLe.pdf" target = "_self" class="btn btn-primary btn-outline">
       CURRICULUM VITAE